alexjhon483b1/RAWsocketBineryLevel/README.md

 }
 ```

+tools that had been used: wireshirk tcpdump scapy

+sites that had been used: hex to binery hex packet analysis

+concepts learnt from youtube: checksum bitwise operator bitwise left operator

 Finally, the socket is closed, and the function returns `0` if the operation was successful.
 If there is an error, it prints an error message using `perror` and returns `-1`.